rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/python.md

     jupyter-lab --no-browser --ip=$HOST_IP --port=15021
     ```

+where 15021 is an arbitrary port number rather than 8888.
 If there is a problem with the port already in use, your browser will complain.
-In that case, please try the next available port with the flag `--port=<port number>`, or use the command `shuf`  to get a random port number
+In that case, please try the another port with the flag `--port=<port number>`, or use the command `shuf`  to get a random number for the port:
 ```
 PORT_NUM=$(shuf -i15001-30000 -n1)
 ```